By Dr. Gina La Monica

 After you have submitted your college applications, the waiting period begins as you anxiously await hearing from those institutions.
 This can be an exceedingly stressful period as many high school students receive their college admission correspondences.
 Besides learning if you were one of the lucky ones being accepted to your top college, you might receive a letter indicating you were placed on a college’s waitlist.

 According to the National Association of College Admissions Counseling (NACAC), only 43% of universities have waitlists.
 From the hundreds of students who make this mysterious list, only 20% actually get accepted.
 Although, this percentage should not deter you from completing your waitlist essay if you truly want to attend this college.
+Discover how utilizing an essay writing service can maximize your chances of acceptance off the waitlist.

 This year more than any other will be the most competitive for college admissions due to the remnants of COVID-19.
 Admissions staff have an overwhelming job of sifting through a record number of applications due in part because of the omission of the standardized tests.
 This phenomenon coupled with the 2020 freshman class taking a gap year creates an enormous undertaking of whom to admit for the freshmen class of 2021.
 Hence, waitlists will play an instrumental role in this year’s admission process.